Illinois Unemployment Benefits Extension

 Illinois unemployment beneficiaries wondering, “what can I do to extend unemployment” and wanting to learn how to get an unemployment extension will benefit from reading this section.
 There are guidelines for a federal unemployment extension, and there are two types of an unemployment benefits extension.

-For those wanting to learn more about an unemployment compensation extension and discover the answer to the question, “how can I extend unemployment?” please review the following sections:
+For those wanting to learn more about an unemployment compensation extension and discover the answer to the question, “how can I extend unemployment?” please continue reading the sections below.

 Illinois Unemployment Resources

 During times when the unemployment rate remains high, the United States Congress can vote to extend unemployment benefits for an additional period of time.
 Unemployment benefits extension programs are available through both the state and federal governments during periods of high unemployment rates, providing a higher level of economic security to individuals who are out of work.